exercism/elm/concepts/bitwise_operations/about.md

 --  13 = 01101
 -- and = 00101 = 5
 ```
  This is useful for checking to see if an individual bit is set.
-For example, to check if the 4th bit of a number is set to `1`, `and` it with `01000` (`8` in decimal) and see if the result is non-zero:
+For example, to check if the 4th bit of a number is set to `1`, `and` it with a mask of `01000` (`8` in decimal) and see if the result is non-zero:

  ```elm
  Bitwise.and 13 8 --> 8